-Our presentation of segments has changed from 2010 as company-wide organizational changes completed in 2011 resulted in the chief operating decision-maker focusing on segment gross profit.
-The segment information below has been reclassified to reflect these changes.
 Operating expenses and total assets are not allocated to the segments for internal reporting purposes.
-Due to the amended manufacturing and distribution agreement with Econolite and the related changes in how we manage our business, we may reevaluate our segment definitions in the future.
+Due to the changes in how we manage our business, we may reevaluate our segment definitions in the future.

 The following tables set forth selected unaudited financial information for each of our reportable segments (in thousands):